martin-ejdestig/user-identification-manager/README.md

-# Template D-Bus service
+# User Identification Manager

-Template for creating a D-Bus service component.
+D-Bus service for identifying users from external sources in an automotive setting.

 # Dependencies